betterscientificsoftware/bssw.io/Articles/Blog/2022-08-Team-of-Teams-Panel.md

 the SciDAC-5 FASTMath Institute.
 She is also a software developer for the high-performance solvers library hypre, which received an R&D 100 award in 2007.
-Her research interests are numerical algorithms, particularly iterative linear system solvers and algebraic multigrid methods, high performance computing, parallel algorithms, performance evaluation and scientific software design.
+Her research interests are numerical algorithms, particularly iterative linear system solvers and algebraic multigrid methods, high-performance computing, parallel algorithms, performance evaluation and scientific software design.
 She has a Ph.D in Computer Science from the University of Illinois at Urbana-Champaign and a Diplom in Mathematics from Bochum University in Germany.